BYU-CS-260/vue-xkcd-browser/README.md

 ## Starting the lab

-To start the lab, you must follow this [GitHub Classroom link](https://classroom.github.com/a/pKu-YND2).
-This will create a private repository for you using our classroom site.
+To start the lab, you **must** follow the GitHub Classroom link in Canvas.
+If you got here some other way, go back to Canvas.
+Using the GitHub Classroom link will create a private repository for you using our classroom site.
 We will only grade repositories created and submitted this way.

 Once you "Accept the assignment" on GitHub Classroom, it will create a new repository for you and grant you access to it on GitHub.
 In order